-The single most important lesson to be learned about decisions EA artifacts is that they must be simply documented and maintained in a state that can be accessed by all stakeholders.
+The single most important lesson to be learned about decisions EA artifacts is that all the attempts to define the desired future must involve all the stakeholders of this future.
 Unfortunately, numerous expensive failures of EA initiatives of both internal and external origin have occurred from not learning this lesson.

 On the one hand, internal failures are often caused by inexperienced architects trying to define idealistic future states via interviewing some business representatives and then creating decisions EA artifacts on their behalf.
 Any future plans developed in this manner, i.e. in a way similar to facts EA artifacts, are naturally ignored, shelved and never acted upon - while organisations get disappointed in architects and architecture.

 On the other hand, external failures are caused by EA consultancies trying to develop architectures for client organisations without their real involvement, i.e. by means of studying their business strategies, objectives and processes and then producing comprehensive architectures for them.
 ‘Gartner has observed... clients who have derailed the EA effort (and any subsequent attempts) through improper use of consultants.
 This usually happens when the client engages a consultant to do the architecture ‘to them’ rather than ‘with them’.
 Without the active participation of the client in the EA effort, the critical link to the business is lost’5 (p.3).

 Generally, important planning decisions cannot be made on behalf of other people.
 Only decisions developed collaboratively by all parties together may be considered as actual planning, whereas all the decisions made by lone architects without an adequate stakeholder engagement can be considered only as wishful thinking.

 Facts, decisions and the CSVLOD Model